gvSIGAssociation/gvnix/pages/index-en.md

 Feel free to help us to evolve, develop and improve gvNIX.

-You can send your support requests related to gvNIX, as well as the suggestions that you consider appropiate for its improvement to [Stackoverflow](http://stackoverflow.com/questions/tagged/gvnix).
-Remember to use the tag #gvnix or #gvnix-es.
+You can send your support requests related to gvNIX, as well as the suggestions that you consider appropiate for its improvement to [StackOverflow](http://stackoverflow.com/questions/tagged/gvnix).
+Remember to use the tag _gvNIX_.

-Of course you will find us on the social networks either according to '@gvNIX' or including the `#gvnix` tag in your tweets.
+Of course you will find us on the social networks either according to [@gvNIX](http://www.twitter.com/gvnix) or including the _#gvnix_ tag in your tweets.